sahahn/BPt/docs/options.rst

 Imputers
 ********

-Different base obj choices for the :class:`Imputer<ABCD_ML.Imputer>` are shown below The exact str indicator, as passed to the `obj` param is represented by the sub-heading (within "") Additionally, a link to the original models documentation as well as the implemented parameter distributions are shown.
+Different base obj choices for the :class:`Imputer<BPt.Imputer>` are shown below The exact str indicator, as passed to the `obj` param is represented by the sub-heading (within "") Additionally, a link to the original models documentation as well as the implemented parameter distributions are shown.
 Note that if the iterative imputer is requested, base_model must also be passed.